GiacomelliGianluca/Iqueue_app/README.md

 # Iqueue APP
-This repository contains all the files concerning the Iqueue app development.
+This repository contains all the files concerning the development of the Iqueue app.
 The members of the team are:
 - Giacomelli, Gianluca
 - Gottardini, Andrea